nod-ai/pytorch/ZoomNotes.md

 The unimplemented operator log should not be considered exhaustive as additional operator failures may occur once the offending operator is implemented.
 This is just meant to be a tool to drive development.

+# HIP Library Dependencies
+For these running on ROCm, this also means that we take a dependency on the 'roc*' equivalent (e.g. hipBLAS requires rocBLAS)

+* HIP - runtime, dtypes
+* hipBLAS
+* hipBLASLt
+* hipRand
+* hipSparse
+* hipFFT
+* rccl - TODO: add this in lieue of NCCL functionality
+* hipThrust
+* hipCub
+* hipSolver

 # HIPBlasLt

 This is temporarily disabled via the macro `DISABLE_HIPBLASLT` in `ZoomContextLight.h`, we can reenable it by undef'ing that macro.
 This means that right now `scaledgemm` and `intmm` dont work, but we can implement hipblas versions of them and/or just enable hipblaslt.

 TODO List:

+- Add RCCL
 - Determine rocBLAS determinism requirements as far as config and versions (necessary to throw determinism errors when appropriate)